 Finding out you’re pregnant can definitely feel like one of those hurdles, especially if you’re still in high school.
 Thankfully, however, completing high school while pregnant or parenting is absolutely possible.

-Here at Open Arms, we're passionate about empowering women facing unplanned pregnancies to accomplish their goals.
-Whether you're looking to graduate high school, attend college, or get your dream job, we're here to help you think through how to make that happen.
+Here at Open Arms, we’re passionate about empowering women facing unplanned pregnancies to accomplish their goals.
+Whether you’re looking to graduate high school, attend college, or get your dream job, we’re here for you.

 Check out these helpful tips below on how to graduate high school while navigating pregnancy and beyond.

 Understand your rights as a pregnant student

 If you just found out you’re pregnant, questions are likely swarming your mind.
 From wondering what fellow students will say to questioning if you should even go back to school at all, these thoughts and questions can feel overwhelming.

 These doubts and worries can lead many women to choose abortion or drop out of school, even when their desires include graduating and having the baby.

 As you seek answers to these questions and make the choices that are best for you and your pregnancy, it’s important to understand your legal rights as a pregnant student.

 According to federal law (Title IX), public schools at all levels must provide provisions for pregnant women to be able to graduate while pregnant or parenting.
 Not only does this provision protect you from harassment or discrimination based on your pregnancy or parenting status, but it also details special accommodations to make it easier for you to accomplish your goals while pregnant.

 These accommodations include allowing for you to participate in extracurricular activities and special programs, providing you with elevator access, frequent restroom breaks, and a larger desk, giving you an excused absence due to pregnancy or childbirth, and more.